 6. Disadvantages of Investing in NABARD Tax Free Bonds

 Investing in the NABARD tax-free bonds may not be the best bet for investors falling under a low-income tax bracket.
-It is not the best investment option for investors in the 10 or 20 percent income slab rate.
-(It is better suited to you if you are an investor with an income slab rate of 30 percent, as this will give you a reliable source of income systematically over a long-term).
+It is not the best investment option for investors in the 10% or 20% income slab rate.
+(It is better suited to you if you are an investor with an income slab rate of 30%, as this will give you a reliable source of income systematically over a long-term).

-In terms of returns, one can get 12 to 15 percent with risk tolerance, with investment options like equity mutual funds.
+In terms of returns, one can get 12% to 15% with risk tolerance, with investment options like equity mutual funds.

 7. Is investing in the NABARD Tax-Free bonds a good investment option for you?

 NABARD tax-free bonds are a good investment option if it matches your financial goals.
-Consider the following before opting for these tax-free bonds:
+Consider the following before opting for these tax-exempt bonds:

 b) If you have relatively long-term financial goals, equity-related investments would be a better option for you.